 First of all, let’s define exactly what a roller blind is.
-Basically, a roller blind is a single piece of fabric which covers your windows and which can be raised or lowered depending on your preferences at the time.
+Basically, a roller blind is a single piece of fabric that covers your windows and can be raised or lowered depending on your preferences at the time.
 Most blinds are made of several pieces of either vertical or horizontal fabric which can be controlled using a manual rope or chain.
-Roller blinds are always made of single fabric and they can be opened or closed using the chain, which is connected to a ‘roller’ at the top of the window.
+Roller blinds are always made of a single fabric and they can be opened or closed using the chain, which is connected to a ‘roller’ at the top of the window.
 Some roller blinds can be motorised as well for extra control.

 What is the benefit of a roller blind?

 In fact, a good roller blind should offer you several benefits, including: